thisishuey/project-phoenix/project-phoenix-trd.md

 - **NF8**: The system must handle growth in data volume and throughput of 20% year-over-year.
 - **NF9**: The system must support entity scaling without manual intervention, addressing current limitations with large entities like Sites.
 - **NF10**: The system must scale efficiently for both continuous processing and burst loads (such as large imports).
+- **NF11**: The system must support incremental deployment with feature flags to enable controlled rollouts and easy rollbacks.

 #### 4.2.3 Reliability and Availability Targets

-- **NF11**: The system must achieve 99.9% reliability for event processing (successful completion).
+- **NF12**: The system must achieve 99.9% reliability for event processing (successful completion).
-- **NF12**: The system must implement automatic recovery mechanisms for common failure scenarios.
+- **NF13**: The system must implement automatic recovery mechanisms for common failure scenarios.
-- **NF13**: The system must provide redundancy for critical components to prevent single points of failure.
+- **NF14**: The system must provide redundancy for critical components to prevent single points of failure.
-- **NF14**: The system must gracefully handle dependent service outages (Kafka, BigQuery) with appropriate retry mechanisms.
+- **NF15**: The system must gracefully handle dependent service outages (Kafka, BigQuery) with appropriate retry mechanisms.
-- **NF15**: The system must implement a dead-letter queue for events that cannot be processed after multiple attempts.
+- **NF16**: The system must implement a dead-letter queue for events that cannot be processed after multiple attempts.

 #### 4.2.4 Data Consistency Requirements

-- **NF16**: The system must ensure that the state of entities in BigQuery accurately reflects the processed events.
+- **NF17**: The system must ensure that the state of entities in BigQuery accurately reflects the processed events.
-- **NF17**: The system must handle concurrent updates to the same entity in a consistent manner.
+- **NF18**: The system must handle concurrent updates to the same entity in a consistent manner.
-- **NF18**: The system must maintain referential integrity between related entities.
+- **NF19**: The system must maintain referential integrity between related entities.
-- **NF19**: The system must provide mechanisms to detect and reconcile data inconsistencies.
+- **NF20**: The system must provide mechanisms to detect and reconcile data inconsistencies.
-- **NF20**: The system must ensure that data in BigQuery is consistent with source systems, allowing for the expected processing delay.
+- **NF21**: The system must ensure that data in BigQuery is consistent with source systems, allowing for the expected processing delay.

 #### 4.2.5 Security and Compliance Requirements

-- **NF21**: The system must implement appropriate authentication and authorization for all components.
+- **NF22**: The system must implement appropriate authentication and authorization for all components.
-- **NF22**: The system must encrypt data in transit and at rest.
+- **NF23**: The system must encrypt data in transit and at rest.
-- **NF23**: The system must maintain audit logs for all data processing activities.
+- **NF24**: The system must maintain audit logs for Dataflow pipeline activities, including pipeline starts, stops, scaling events, and processing errors.
+The audit logs must not require changes to the Kafka message format.
-- **NF24**: The system must comply with GDPR requirements for personal data handling.
+- **NF25**: The system must comply with GDPR requirements for personal data handling.
-- **NF25**: The system must implement appropriate data access controls based on client organization boundaries.
+- **NF26**: The system must implement appropriate data access controls based on client organization boundaries.

 ### 4.3 Operational Requirements